Latest posts by R.J. Weiss, CFP® (see all)

 The average auto insurance claim frequency is filed once every 18 years.
 So, as long as the increase will save you over 18X, make the switch.

 According to the National Taxpayers Union, as many as 60% of properties in the U.S. are assessed at a higher amount than their current value.
 That means by challenging your property tax assessment there’s a good chance of saving.

 This can be a huge win.

-There are lawyers out there that will do this for a share of the savings for larger homeowners.
+There are lawyers out there that will do this for a share of the savings.
 So, that means no cost out of your pocket.